choresh/nestjs-query-simple-website/docs/intro.md

 ## Use the app

-### Send mutations and queries, via GraphQL playground
+### Send mutations and queries via GraphQL playground
-* Open browser, and navigate to http://localhost:3000/graphql.
+* Open a browser and navigate to [http://localhost:3000/](http://localhost:3000/).
-* Send mutations and queries, like the examples bellow.
+* Send mutations and queries, like the examples below.
-* You can also track the relevant data changes in your MongoDB (e.g. via [Compass](https://www.mongodb.com/products/compass)).
+* You can also track the relevant data changes in your MongoDB (e.g., via [Compass](https://www.mongodb.com/products/compass)).

 ### GraphQL mutations/queries examples